The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 Best for: People who want to see how specific lifestyle behaviors affect longevity.

 The John Hancock Life Expectancy Calculator incorporates clinical inputs like blood pressure and cholesterol readings alongside standard demographic and lifestyle questions, making it one of the more medically grounded general-population tools.
+The inclusion of recent biometric data can meaningfully change the output.

 Best for: People who have recent health screening data and want it to factor into their estimate.